Chetna Sinha

-Chetna Sinha is Yale Fellow, Schwab Fellow and Ashoka Fellow.
+Chetna Sinha is a Yale Fellow, a Schwab Fellow and an Ashoka Fellow.

 Early life

 Born in Mumbai, she earned her master's degree in Commerce and Economics at the University of Mumbai in 1982.

 Career

 Sinha grew up in Mumbai in the 1970s and 1980s in the heyday of political activism.
-While in college—she did her BCom and has a master's in economics from Mumbai University—she was drawn to Jayaprakash Narayan's brand of politics.
+While in college, she graduated with a Bachelor's Degree in Commerce and then has a Master's Degree in Economics from Mumbai University.
+She was drawn to Jayaprakash Narayan's brand of politics.

-Her first stumbling block came when the Reserve Bank of India declined her application for establishing Mann Deshi Mahila Sahakari Bank, in 1996, on the grounds that some of the promoting members were non-literate.
+Her first stumbling block came when the Reserve Bank of India (RBI) declined her application for establishing Mann Deshi Mahila Sahakari Bank, in 1996, on the grounds that some of the promoting members were non-literate.
 Sinha came back to the village dejected, but the other villagers pushed her to organise literacy classes.
-In five months, Sinha went back to the Bank with a fresh application and the women from the village.
+In five months, Sinha went back to the RBI with a fresh application and the women from the village.
 This time, the Bank approved their application and issued them a license, making Mann Deshi Mahila Bank India's first bank for and by rural women.

 She is the founder and chairperson of the Mann Deshi Mahila Sahkari Bank, a microfinance bank which lends to women in rural areas.
 She is also the founder and president of the Mann Deshi Foundation.
 Mann Deshi Mahila Sahkari Bank was the first bank in the country for and by rural women to get a cooperative license from Reserve Bank of India.
 In the two decades since the bank was set up (in 1997) with a working capital of ₹708,000 raised from among its 1,335 members, it has reached over 310,000 women (84,000 among them borrowers), providing them with the financial backing and emotional impetus to become successful entrepreneurs.